asifhg/CGold/docs/tutorials/variables/cache.rst

 Enumerate
 =========

-Selection widget can be created for variable of string type:
+The selection widget can be created for variables of string type:

 .. literalinclude:: /examples/usage-of-variables/cache-enum/CMakeLists.txt
   :language: cmake